FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/user-guide.rst

    * Change screenshots
    * Describe form fields of new asset types (plugins/blueprints)
+   * Add extra information in e.g. text boxes about "what happens in background":

+      * When a provider creates a product specification
+      * When a provider creates an offering
+      * When a consumer acquires access to an AI service
-   * Add extra information in e.g. a text box about "what happens in background" (e.g., after consumer acquires access to AI service, what interactions is the plugin involved with the AI service, IDM and consumer application/context broker? etc.)
+      * e.g., after consumer acquires access to AI service, what are the interactions the plugin is involved with the AI service, IDM and consumer application/context broker? etc.).

+   * Add additional section to consumer user guide, giving details about "consuming" the AI service
+   * Later on, give details to the consumer PoC application incl. dashboard